 The Hudson-Webber Foundation’s origins date back to 1939 with major contributions from Mr. and Mrs. Richard H. Webber, other members of the Webber family, and The J.L.
 Hudson Company.
 The foundation is governed by a 13-member board of trustees, with assets of approximately $190 million, and has contributed over $200 million to improve the quality of life in Detroit.

-Detroitisit took some time with the foundation’s vice president of programs, Michael Shaw to put some context
+Detroitisit took some time with the foundation’s vice president of programs, Michael Shaw to add context around these contributions, and how the foundation’s work aligns with and advances the city.

 Q: How has the Hudson-Webber Foundation evolved over the years in its mission to support Detroit?